Is 400 Mbps Good For Gaming?

 Lag

-Lag can mean the end of a competitive gaming session, as well as put a damper on casual gaming too.
+Lag can mean the end of a competitive gaming session.
+Lag will put a damper on casual gaming too.

-High latency and ping can equal lag, as can a slow internet connection or high percentage of package loss.
+High latency and ping can equal lag, as can a slow internet connection or a high percentage of packet loss.

 Different Types of Internet Connections